Siri’s always waiting on you

 Because of this, its setup process for the iPhone 6s differs from before.
-Upon first turning on the phone, you’ll be asked to speak to Siri a few times so it’ll learn o recognise only your voice like a well-trained pooch.
+Upon first turning on the phone, you’ll be asked to speak to Siri a few times so it’ll learn your voice like a well-trained pooch.
 All you have to do is holler, “Hey Siri” several times.

 Yes, we’re busy and important people.
 What of it?